rabbitmq/rabbitmq-website/docs/oauth2-examples-entra-id/index.md

 :::info

-More details about roles in Entra ID are available [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps).
+To learn more about roles in Entra ID, see [Entra ID documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps)

 :::